 Children should always be collected punctually at 3.10 pm.
 If a child is not collected they will be taken to the School Office at 3.20pm and their name recorded in the late collection book.
 Parents/carers will be asked to record a reason for their lateness.
 Emergency contact numbers will be used if we are unable to contact Parents/Carers.

 If any Parent/Carer has an emergency that means they are going to be late, the school should be informed as soon as possible.
+Please refer to our Policies and Procedures for information on the late collection of children.

 Code of Conduct